Framework region: Function

 The antibody has a three-dimensional structure with beta pleated sheet and alpha helices.
 The antibody folds so the variable regions form three loops with the framework regions folded into one another and the CDR regions on the tips of each of these loops in direct contact with the antigen.
-Residues are short amino acid sequences, residues of the framework region responsible for supporting the binding of the antigen to the antibody can be divided into two categories; residues that are in contact with the antigen and those not in contact with the antigen.
+Individual residues in the framework region can be divided into two categories, depending on whether they are in direct contact with the antigen.
 Framework residues that come in contact with the antigen are a part of the antibody's binding site, and are located either close in sequence to the CDRs or in close proximity to the CDR when in the folded three dimensional structure.
 Framework residues that do not come in contact with the antigen affect the binding indirectly by aiding in structural support for the CDR.
 This enables the CDR to take on the correct orientation and position so it is exposed on the surface of the chain ready to bind to an antigen.

 The framework regions are highly conserved regions of the variable portion of the antibody.
 The evolutionary reason for the conservation of these regions is to support proper folding of the antibody allowing the CDR regions to be stabilized.
 Folding in FR leads to antibody structure flexibility or rigidity of the binding region of the antibody.